-- The Whinless Down Academy Trust recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - The Whinless Down Academy Trust has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our schools are compliant with all matters relating to confidentiality and information sharing requirements.
-Mike Ashley dataofficer@prioryfields.kent.sch.uk

-- The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2023).
-DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail.
-This document may be accessed in the upper corridor outside staffroom (Priory Fields), Staff Room (St Martin's), Headteacher Office (Vale View). - The headteacher and DSL will disclose relevant safeguarding information about a learner with staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep information confidential, in line with our confidentiality policy, they also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate.
+- All staff will be provided with training and information to ensure they have due regard to the relevant data protection principles, which allow them to share and/or withhold personal information. - The Whinless Down Academy Trust has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our schools are compliant with all matters relating to confidentiality and information sharing requirements.
+The current acting DPO is Michelle Noden (dataofficer@prioryfields.kent.sch.uk) - The headteacher and DSL will disclose relevant safeguarding information about a learner with staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep information confidential, in line with our confidentiality policy, they also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate.
 All staff are aware they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing.